rishiraj-tf/Roo-Code-Docs/docs/providers/litellm.md

 ## Tips and Notes

 *   **LiteLLM Server is Key:** The primary configuration for models, API keys for downstream providers (like OpenAI, Anthropic), and other advanced features are managed on your LiteLLM server.
 Roo Code acts as a client to this server.
+*   **Configuration Options:** You can use either the dedicated "LiteLLM" provider (recommended) for automatic model discovery, or the "OpenAI Compatible" provider for simple manual configuration.
 *   **Model Availability:** The models available in Roo Code's "Model" dropdown depend entirely on what your LiteLLM server exposes through its `/v1/model/info` endpoint.
 *   **Network Accessibility:** Ensure your LiteLLM server is running and accessible from the machine where VS Code and Roo Code are running (e.g., check firewall rules if not on `localhost`).
 *   **Troubleshooting:** If models aren't appearing or requests fail: